Skip to main content

 Where and when do you hold sessions?

-Rebecca holds private sessions in clients’ homes, in quiet shared spaces (library/office), or in the school setting.
-She usually works with families within the central San Diego area.
-Some older students work with her remotely due to scheduling issues.
+I currently hold private sessions in the clients’ own home.
+I have also held sessions in other quiet shared spaces (library/office) or in the private school setting.
+I am based near downtown, so I usually work with families living in La Jolla, Coronado, or central San Diego.
+Some older students work with her remotely due to scheduling issues, including one as far as Vista, CA.

 How many sessions to see results?